-20/21 state testing data showed lower overall scores in ELA (61.54) and significantly lower scores in math (34.85).
+21/22 state testing data showed lower overall scores in ELA (48% or Medium/1.4 pt. below) and significantly lower scores in math (23% or 49.5 pt. below).
 In addition the gap between all students and our socioeconomically disadvantaged students grew in both areas.
-Due to the continued pandemic and procedures (quarantine, isolation, not returning until you had tested negative if sick in the first half of year) many students had much poorer attendance than usual.
+Due to the highest rates of student illness FRCS has ever had many students had much poorer attendance than usual.